 Rachel Collier – Wilson – Crows flit between roof tops, like our connections with others, sharing news and plans.
 Communicating ‘as the crow flies’.
 Corvids as emblems of our journeying through difficult and challenging times.
 Linocut prints on fabric.

-Dom Cooper – Sculptures in plaster inspired by shapes and forms found around us – the flowing curves of cloud formations, buds on plants, seed pods, oil in a firing pan.
-Siple, organic and spontaneous.
+Dom Cooper – Sculptures in plaster inspired by shapes and forms found around us – the flowing curves of cloud formations, buds on plants, seed pods.
+Simple, organic and spontaneous.

 Sarah Ellis – Choosing from the wealth of materials found discarded in the streets, Sarah has created a diverse series of “pyramids” using a wide range of materials, mostly man-made some natural.
 Drinks cans, plastic bottles, masks and gloves were obvious choices, but finding diverse materials became an obsession.
 The work is presented as one installation, hanging or rising from the ground, shaping the surrounding space and light, ever changing in the breeze.

 Tobias Ford – new works by this prolific Suffolk sculptor, creator of the Pakefield Man.